HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/How to Create and Deploy a Signed WDAC Policy.md

 ## TL;DR (Short version)

 1. Install the latest Windows Server, Install AD/DS and AD/CS roles on it. (≈15 mins depending on hardware and if downloaded ISO or VHDX)
-2. Use the Enterprise CA's code signing template to create a customized certificate template for WDAC Signing (≈5 minutes)
+2. Use the Enterprise CA's code signing template to create a customized certificate template for App Control Signing (≈5 minutes)
-3. Generate the certificate and use it to sign the WDAC Policy (≈3 minutes)
+3. Generate the certificate and use it to sign the App Control Policy (≈3 minutes)

 That's essentially everything we have to do.
-So, if you are already familiar with the concepts, you can go straight to the bottom of this page and use the resources section to refer to Microsoft guides to create and deploy the Signed WDAC policy.
+So, if you are already familiar with the concepts, you can go straight to the bottom of this page and use the resources section to refer to Microsoft guides to create and deploy the Signed App Control policy.

-But if you aren't familiar, keep reading as I've thoroughly explained every step to set up Windows Server, generate signing certificate and sign the WDAC policy.
+But if you aren't familiar, keep reading as I've thoroughly explained every step to set up Windows Server, generate signing certificate and sign the App Control policy.
 It takes about 20 minutes for me (as you can see in the video) and depending on the hardware, it can even take less time.

 <br>